-Notre Dame is not just one of the greatest Paris monuments.
+Notre Dame Cathedral is not just one of the greatest Paris monuments.
 It is above all a catholic church, a place of christian worship and fervor.
 Behave accordingly.

 The towers can be visited - April 1st to September 30th, 10am to 6.30pm (June to August, on Saturday, Sunday, 10am to 11pm) - October 1st to March 31st, 10am to 5.30pm.
 Last access is 45 mn before closure.
 Closed on January 1st, in May 1st, December 25th.

+Notre Dame is located on Ile de la Cite, the Paris island that concentrated the power of France between the 4th and the 14th century.
 Notre Dame is 130 meters long, 48 meters wide, 35 meters high.
 Its pillars have a diameter of 5 meters.
-The rose windows have a diameter of 10 meters.
+The rose windows (picture) have a diameter of 10 meters.

 Notre Dame is Paris Catholic Cathedral since the Middle Ages.
 Maurice de Sully, the Paris Bishop, started its construction in 1163.
 The work lasted until 1270.
 Architects and sculptors remained anonymous.

 Notre Dame witnessed many historic events, including the coronation of Napoleon (painting by David - December 2nd 1804) and the Magnificat for Paris liberation in the presence of Charles de Gaulle (picture - August 26th 1944).